Native tokens FAQs¶

 Users cannot burn tokens over which they have no control, such as tokens in someone else’s wallet, even if the minting policy would specifically allow this.

-Is there a Distributed Exchange (DEX) for Cardano Native Tokens?¶
+Q. Is there a Decentralized Exchange (DEX) for Cardano native tokens?

-Is there an asset registry for Cardano Native Tokens?¶
+Q. Is there an asset registry for Cardano native tokens?

 Cardano Native Tokens vs ERC¶

-How do Cardano native tokens compare to ERC-721 and ERC-20 Ethereum custom tokens?¶
+Q. How do Cardano native tokens compare to ERC721 and ERC20 Ethereum custom tokens?

-Cardano’s approach to building custom tokens differs from a non-native implementation of custom tokens, such as ERC-721 or ERC-20, where custom tokens are implemented using smart contract functionality to simulate transfer of custom assets (i.e., a ledger accounting system).
+A. Cardano’s approach to building custom tokens differs from a non-native implementation of custom tokens, such as ERC721 or ERC20, where custom tokens are implemented using smart contract functionality to simulate transfer of custom assets (i.e., a ledger accounting system).
 Our approach to create custom tokens does not require smart contracts, as the ledger implementation itself supports the accounting on non-ada native assets.